 [NOTE: This is the fifth post in my Forgotten Concerts of 2017 series.
 As I’ve done with the other posts in this series, I’ve basically just typed in my pen and paper journal entry from the day in question.
 I’ve done some editing on this one, though, as I wrote some particularly mean things about the New Pornographers and felt the need to temper that rage a bit for public consumption.
-This post was published on February 1st, 2018, but I have altered the date so that it fits in chronologically.
 Let’s pick up mid-sentence.]

 …we began planning our trip to and from the Midpoint Music Festival.
 It’s downtown tonight and I really didn’t feel like driving down and trying to find parking.
 After much consideration and a lot of back-and-forth, we decided to take the bus down.
 We caught one at the corner of Paxton and Linwood.
 It wasn’t a direct trip, but we didn’t have to concern ourselves with any transfers.
 We got down with plenty of time and even got off a few stops early for drinks at the downtown Coffee Emporium.
 We heard a great song in there called “Couldn’t Spend Another Day” by the Ministry of Sound.
 Gotta remember that one.